There are many places why Bristol is a great place to work and live:

 A cultural hotspot

-Set around an historic harbour, Bristol offers a vibrant, dynamic city and boasts a mix of internationally-acclaimed cultural institutions, world-class festivals and events and a diverse mix of shops and markets.
+Bristol Temple Quarter is set in the heart of one of the most historically inventive cities in the UK.
+Set around an historic harbour, Bristol is a vibrant, dynamic city that boasts a mix of internationally-acclaimed cultural institutions, world-class festivals and events and a diverse mix of shops and markets.

 An enviable talent pool

-Home to two prestigious universities – the University of Bristol and the University of the West of England – it boasts one of the highest levels of graduate retention anywhere in the country.
+Home to two prestigious universities, the University of Bristol and the University of the West of England, Bristol boasts one of the highest levels of graduate retention anywhere in the country.
 It also offers the most competitive and productive economy of any large English city outside of London (UK Competitiveness Index 2010 and ONS) and access to an available workforce of 600,000.

 Commitment to sustainability

-Long recognised for its sustainability commitment and aspirations, Bristol has just been awarded the title of European Green Capital for 2015.
-It’s also the UK’s first Cycling City.
-It’s green in all senses of the word too, home to over 450 parks and green spaces as well as being surrounded by rolling hills and countryside, making it a highly desirable place to live and work.
+Long recognised for its sustainability commitment and aspirations, Bristol has been awarded the title of European Green Capital for 2015.
+It's also the UK's first Cycling City.
+It's green in all senses of the word: it is home to over 450 parks and green spaces, and is surrounded by rolling hills and countryside, making it a highly desirable place to live and work.